 A Cultural Visit to Msorongo Village, a half hour drive from Salt Lick, a Sarova game lodge located in Tsavo West, Kenya.
 Copyright © 2022 Terence Carter / Grantourismo.
 All Rights Reserved.

-A Cultural Visit to Msorongo Village, Kenya
+A Cultural Visit to Msorongo Village in Kenya from Salt Liick Lodge

-This post may contain paid links.
-If you make a purchase through links on our site, we may earn a commission.
+This post may contain affiliate links.
+If you make a purchase through links, we may earn a commission.

+“This is the graveyard of a young woman, eight months pregnant, who was killed by an elephant,” 55-year old Jane Mwamburi of Msorongo Village, Kenya, tells us through our guide and interpreter, Oliver.
 There are actually two graveyards, because the Taita people do not believe in burying a pregnant woman with her baby, Oliver reveals, so they operate to remove the foetus, burying the mother and unborn baby separately.

 Jane – whose nickname Oliver tells us is ‘Mana Kucheka’ or ‘happy lady’ because she’s always smiling – and her 76-year-old husband, Mwamburi Mwikamba, show us into the round mud hut that is their home.